tonnique/java_excel/README.md

 This project was done by me for two reasons:

   a) I wanted to learn how to read data from Excel and write data to Excel using Java.
 I did not complete such tasks before.
-After some searching I found that i can use apache.poi library.
+After some searching I found that i can use apache.poi library.<br>
   b) This project I did in hope that I will be given a freelance job.
 I was hesiteting that I can work around Excel using Java, so i needed to try myself before sent proposal.

 The freelance job has been closed and I did not get it.
 But the work i done, was not in vain, i got new cool skills.